nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 and this string will be passed to `CommandFactory` together with `personList` that contains all the people who had been added previously by calling `getCommand()`.

 Step 2.
-The `CommandFactory` will pass the input to `Parser` to parse the keyword by calling `Parser.parseKeywords`, and the `Parser` should return `add` as keyword.
+The `CommandFactory` will pass the input to `Parser` to parse the keyword by calling `Parser.parseCommandTypes`, and the `Parser` should return `add` as keyword.

 Step 3.
 The `CommandFactory` will then match the keyword to the type of command.
 In this case, `add` is corresponding